 - The durability and life of the pipe.

-- The nature of the water to be conveyed, i.e., quality of water to be transmitted and its corrosive effects on the material of the pipe.
+- The nature of the water to be conveyed, i.e. quality of water to be transmitted and its corrosive effects on the material of the pipe.

-As they are highly resistant to corrosion, they need little maintenance and has a long life.
+These cast iron pipes are the common types of pipes in water supply schemes, they are highly resistant to corrosion, they need little maintenance and has a long life.

 Two different methods, to produce the cast-iron pipes as follows: